DennisSchmitz/Jovian_archive/README.md

 - Go to the folder where `Jovian` was installed.
 - Pipeline parameters can be configured by changing [profile/pipeline_parameters.yaml](profile/pipeline_parameters.yaml).
 - Optional: We recommended doing a `dry-run` before each analysis to check if there are any typo's, missing files or other errors.
 This can be done via `bash jovian -i <input_directory> -n`
-- If the dry-run has completed without errors, you are ready to start a real analysis with the following command:
-`bash jovian -i <input_directory>`
+- You can perform the metagenomic analysis via `bash jovian -i <input_directory>`
   - After the pipeline has finished, open `Notebook_report.ipynb` via your browser (Mozilla Firefox or Google Chrome).
 Click on `Cell` in the toolbar, then press `Run all` and wait for data to be imported.
     - N.B.
 You need to have a Jupyter notebook process running in the background, as described [here](../../wiki/Installation-Instructions#starting-the-jupyter-notebook-server-process).
+- You can perform the reference-alignment analysis via `bash jovian -i <input directory> -ra <user-provided reference fasta>`

 ### Explanation of output folders